kurron/avro-experiment/README.md

 # Overview
-This project is a simple experiment examining the role that [Apache Avro](https://avro.apache.org/) in the context of two applications that communicate via message passing.
+This project is a simple experiment examining the role that [Apache Avro](https://avro.apache.org/) can play in the context of two applications that communicate via message passing.
 We'll will simulate the message passing by writing messages to disk and having tests reading those files.